What we’re about

 Nature in the City started the Palou Phelps project as a means to preserve a native grassland habitat from the threat of development.
 The habitat is one of the few native grasslands remaining in San Francisco and is vital to local pollinators.

-Join the Backyard Nursery Network on the first Sunday of every month and assist us in transplanting, pruning, weeding, and general upkeep of our nursery at White Crane Springs Community Garden.
+Join the Backyard Nursery Network on the first Sunday of every month and assist us in transplanting, pruning, weeding, seed sowing, and general upkeep of our nursery at White Crane Springs Community Garden.

-The workdays vary from month to month, but be ready to get your hands dirty!
+The workday tasks vary from month to month, but be ready to get your hands dirty!

-You can find out more about our organization here: https://natureinthecity.org/
+You can find out more about our organization, and the Green Hairstreak project here: https://natureinthecity.org/